The Best Triathlon Bikes of 2024

 Photo: Triathlete

-What makes something a good triathlon or TT bike?
-We base our best triathlon bikes of 2023 ratings off the following criteria (noted below): fit range, value, comfort, acceleration stiffness, handling tightness, stability, ease of assembly—and we let you know what distance we think that tri bike is best suited for.
+While we have extended reviews for many of the bikes listed below, we’ve compiled an easy-to-read list of ratings and at-a-glance specs to help you find the best triathlon bike.
+The 2024 ratings include the following criteria: fit range, value, comfort, acceleration stiffness, handling tightness, stability, ease of assembly, and integrated hydration—and we let you know what distance we think that tri bike is best suited for.

 Criteria Description